bobtail-dev/bobtail/README.md

 create Reactive.

-- Any of the multitude of declarative UI toolkits based on reactive programming, especially those in the Haskell universe, but also [Bling], [FlapJax], and others rooted more in the programming languages community.
+- Any of the multitude of declarative UI toolkits based on reactive programming, especially FRP in the Haskell universe, but also [Bling], [FlapJax], and others rooted more in the programming languages community.

 - Specifically in JS land: [Knockout] in terms of the mechanics behind